crisfeim/crisfe.im/content/writing/dev/2025/when-abstractions-are-worth-it/index.md

 draft: true
 ---

-Here is your typical app screen — it loads data from somewhere and displays it in a list.
+Here is your typical mobile app screen — it loads data from somewhere and displays it in a list.
 When a user taps an item, the app navigates to some sort of detail screen:

 {{< gotmpl src="app/main"
     title="Some screen"